Best Tools for Applying Turmeric Masks (Brushes, Spatulas, or Hands?)

 Why Silicone Brushes Win

-- Even application—Soft bristles spread masks smoothly without streaks
+- Even spread — Soft bristles spread masks smoothly without streaks

 How to Use a Silicone Brush